sbrannen/spring-composed/README.md

 This repository is a collection of _composed annotations_ for use with the Spring Framework.

-Most annotations use `@AliasFor` which was introduced in Spring Framework 4.2 and therefore require at least Spring Framework 4.2.1 to work properly.
+Most annotations in the `spring-composed` project rely on `@AliasFor` which was introduced in Spring Framework 4.2 and therefore require at least Spring Framework 4.2.1 to work properly.

 #See Also